HigherOrderCO/HVM/README.md

 That is possible due to a new model of computation, the Interaction Net, which elegantly combines the Turing Machine with the Lambda Calculus.
-Previous implementations of this model have been inefficient in practice, however, a recent breaktrough has drastically improved its efficiency, giving birth to the HVM.
+Previous implementations of this model have been inefficient in practice, however, a recent breakthrough has drastically improved its efficiency, giving birth to the HVM.
 Despite being a prototype, it already beats mature compilers in many cases, and is set to scale towards uncharted levels of performance.

 **Welcome to the inevitable parallel, functional future of computers!**